 He had never ceased reading, even during the Revolution, when he scratched out notes on unused pages of the paybook for his old artillery company.
 Nor had he ceased thinking in terms that moved in very different directions from the man who would become his archrival, Thomas Jefferson.

 Learn more about James Madison’s vices

 Defining the Republic

 Americans now had themselves a republic.
 But what was a republic?
 In the shortest sense, a republic was any form of government in which sovereignty resided in the people, not in a separate ruling class or a king, and where the people were citizens and not merely subjects.
-But having said that much, republics then varied along a very wide spectrum.
+But having said that much, republics varied along a wide spectrum.

 Unhappily, there had been only a few examples of successful republics in human history, Rome and Athens being the most widely admired…

-Unhappily, there had been only a few examples of successful republics in human history, Rome and Athens being the most widely admired, and those classical republics offered only a handful of useful rules for guidance.
+Unhappily, there had been only a few examples of successful republics in human history, Rome and Athens being the most widely admired, but those classical republics offered only a handful of useful rules for guidance.
 So what was a republic according to those rules handed down from the classical past?

 Learn more about Alexander Hamilton’s reports